jaredhoberock/cuda_cpp_template/tests/README.md

     $ make test

+To build and execute all test programs in a subdirectory named `subdirectory/` (note the trailing slash):

+    $ make subdirectory/

+To build and execute all test programs in all subdirectories rooted in the current directory:

+    $ make all

 # Details

 Each `<name>.hpp` file in this directory is a C++ file containing a function named `test_<name>`.